-Severe weather could adversely affect our business by damaging our suppliers' or our customers' facilities or communications networks.
+Severe weather, which may increase in frequency and intensity due to climate change, could adversely affect our business by damaging our suppliers' or our customers' facilities or communications networks.

 A substantial portion of our wholesale distribution and retail networks are located in regions susceptible to severe storms, including hurricanes.
 A severe storm could damage our facilities or communications networks, or those of our suppliers or our customers, as well as interfere with our ability to distribute motor fuel to our customers or our customers' ability to operate their locations.
 If warmer temperatures, or other climate changes, lead to changes in extreme weather events, including increased frequency, duration or severity, these weather-related risks could become more pronounced.
 Any weather-related catastrophe or disruption could have a material adverse effect on our business, financial condition and results of operations, potentially causing losses beyond the limits of the insurance we currently carry.